 Deal with a Rebound Relationship if You Are Pregnant from the Rebound Relationship

-Edited by Ian Gabriel T. Tolledo, Eng, Anonymous, Lynn and 4 others
+Edited by Ian Gabriel T. Tolledo, Eng, Lynn, Doug Collins and 4 others

 Uh-oh.
 Being in a rebound relationship is tough enough, but being pregnant while in one is a whole different world.
 Are you experiencing a complicated turn of events caused by your "recent" relationship with your ex and the unexpected pregnancy with your rebound guy?
 As a woman, you have to step up and own responsibility, yet at the same time you have to determine the best course of action to take to minimize any more dilemmas in your current situation.